-The best reason to stay at the Everglades City Rod and Gun Club is to feel like you’re stepping back in time.
+The best reason to stay at the Everglades City Rod and Gun Club is to step back in time to Everglades City’s glory days.
 This relic has been hosting visitors to this small town at the end of the road since the 1890s and it is remarkably unchanged.

 The Everglades Rod and Gun Club has seen more than a century of history, including five presidents and plenty of other notables, including, Ernest Hemingway and, weirdly, Mick Jagger.